 “I remember that very first introduction to TIG welding at 13 years old, with a Miller TIG,” Shine says.
 “Learning to weld was probably like an awakening moment for me.
 When I was first able to weld something — stick pieces of metal together and not have it break — that’s just a triumphant moment.”

-In the years since, Shine has combined his passions of welding and fast vehicles to build a reputation as a talented fabricator and hot rodder.
-He’s built million-dollar cars and he was part of a team that set a land speed record in 2006 at the Bonneville Salt Flats.
+Since then, Shine has combined his passions of welding and fast vehicles to build a reputation as a talented fabricator and hot rodder.
+He’s built million-dollar cars and took part in a team that set a land speed record in 2006 at the Bonneville Salt Flats.

 “Being able to weld really opened many doors for me,” Shine says.
 “I love that ability to take an idea and actually make it something tangible.”

 After 19 years with the famed SO-CAL Speed Shop in Pomona, Shine opened his own shop.
 Shine felt it was a natural progression in his career and the right time to strike out on his own.

 “We accomplished so much,” Shine says.
 “I got to work with some of the greatest minds and visionaries in this industry.
 It’s a really neat fraternity to be a part of.”

 In building his own business, Shine wanted to maintain that heritage and focus on the traditional hotrods that have always drawn him in — the 1920s-, 30s- and 40s-era cars inspired by Southern California.
 The Jimmy Shine Work Shop in Orange, California, is a custom fab shop that focuses on the quality and pure form of those classic vehicles from when “car culture” first began to take shape.

 “When guys started hopping things up, getting more horsepower and racing, a lot of that really came from the valley and Southern California,” Shine says.
 “That’s what makes my brain tick.”

 Shine continues to use Miller equipment in his own shop, including the Millermatic® 211 and Syncrowave® 210.